tannerc-bb/devopsutils/README.md

 ## Usage
 - `loadbalancer_manager.ps1`: Interactive menu for managing VMs in load balancer
-- `disable_pipeline_test.ps1`: Standalone script for managing pipeline triggers
+- `disable_pipeline_test.ps1`: Interactive menu for managing pipeline triggers

 ## Safety Features
 - Checks if pipeline is running before operations
-- Automatically disables pipeline when removing VMs
+- Automatically disables pipeline when removing VMs from the load balancer
-- Re-enables pipeline when adding VMs back
+- Re-enables pipeline when adding VMs back to the load balancer